oliveradams949/Summer-Portfolio/Diabetes Dataset/README.md

 * Shows how the dataset contains a large value of missing values.
 * Said missing values are not entirely distributed at random, as the missing values are intertwined (Skin thickness and insulin).
 * Identifies the proportion of missing values dependent upon the outcome (health of the patient) of the diabetes test conducted.
-* Shows how the missingness is largely uniform across negative vs positive outcomes.
+* Shows how the missingness is largely present in similar proportions across negative vs positive outcomes.
-* Uses this information to evaluate the efficacy of using the median value in the imputation of the missing values.
+* Uses this pattern to evaluate whether a single-value imputation (e.g. median) is suitable, or whether the missingness present requires a more targeted approach.
 ## Future Improvements
 * Utilise a more advanced imputation technique than a single value, such as KNN or MICE.
 * Implement predictive models such as logistic regression in order to predict outcome.